 Each member of the IRC is currently entitled to receive an annual retainer of \$7,500 (\$11,000 for the Chair) and a \$1,500 fee for each IRC meeting attended.
 Members are also entitled to be reimbursed for all reasonable expenses incurred in the performance of their duties, including travel and accommodation expenses.
 We also purchase and maintain insurance liability coverage for the benefit of the IRC members.
-For the period ended March 31, 2018, the total amount we expensed in this regard for all Counsel Funds was \$99,420.
+For the period ended March 31, 2020, the total amount we expensed in this regard for all Counsel Funds was \$102,960.
 All fees and expenses were allocated among the Counsel Funds in a manner that was fair and reasonable.

-The individual IRC members were compensated from all of the Counsel Funds over the same period as follows:
+The individual IRC members were compensated from all funds managed by Counsel over the same period as follows:

 IRC Member Total individual compensation, including expense reimbursement

-Robert Hines (Chair) \$22,543
+Robert Hines (Chair) \$26,000

-George Hucal \$23,844
+George Hucal \$24,187

-Martin Taylor \$24,639
+Martin Taylor \$24,530

-Scott Edmonds \$25,665
+Scott Edmonds \$26,094

-For a description of the role of the IRC, please see "Fund Governance - Counsel Funds IRC" on page 39.
+For a description of the role of the IRC, please see "Fund Governance - Counsel Funds IRC".